jahilldev/hypnode/README.md

 ```

 You provide mutations to your state via the `setState` function, this accepts a _new_ value you wish to assign.
 Whenever this function is called, the component will be re-rendered.

+# SSR

+`hypnode` provides a fallback Virtual `DOM` representation for server side rendering (universal rendering).
+You can use this output to generate a complete `HTML` representation of your app.
+This output depends on a `window.document` reference being defined, if it is, `hypnode` will return a standard `HTMLElement`.
+A prebuilt utility to provide this will be coming soon.

 # TypeScript